Latest revision: Cabinet Order No. 127 of March 31, 2017

 (Normal price)

-Article 2.The price to be prescribed by Cabinet Order, as provided for in paragraph (1) of Article 8 of the Act is the following price:
+Article 2.The price to be prescribed by Cabinet Order, as provided for in paragraph (1) of Article 8 of the Act is the price set forth in the following:

-(iv)the price, in the ordinary course of trade, of goods of the same kind as the imported goods when destined for consumption in a country at the stage of economic development comparable and closest to a supplying country of the imported goods, the price of goods of the same kind as the imported goods when sold for export from a country at the stage of economic development comparable and closest to the supplying country, or the price obtained by adding to the cost of production of goods of the same kind as the imported goods in a country at the stage of economic development comparable and closest to the country of origin of the imported goods, the amounts of usual profits and administrative, selling and general expenses associated with the goods of the same kind as the imported goods.
+(iv)the price, in the ordinary course of trade, of goods of the same kind as the imported goods at issue when destined for consumption in a country at the stage of economic development comparable and closest to a supplying country of these imported goods, the price of goods of the same kind as the imported goods when sold for export from a country at the stage of economic development comparable and closest to the supplying country, or the price constructed by adding to the cost of production of goods of the same kind in a country at the stage of economic development comparable and closest to the country of origin of these imported goods, the amounts of usual profits and administrative, selling and general expenses associated with the goods of the same kind.

-(2)For the purpose of applying paragraph (1) of Article 8 of the Act, the price set forth in item (ii) or (iii) of the preceding paragraph may be used only if there is no available price, in the ordinary course of trade, of the goods of the same kind as the imported goods when destined for consumption in a supplying country of the imported goods or if, due to the particular market situation of the supplying country or the low volume of the sales of the goods of the same kind as the imported goods in the supplying country, it is found inappropriate to use the price, in the ordinary course of trade, of these goods when destined for consumption in the supplying country, and the price set forth in item (iv) of the preceding paragraph may be used only if the supplying country of the imported goods is the country provided for in 2 of paragraph (1) of Ad Article VI in Annex I (Notes and Supplementary Provisions) to the General Agreement on Tariffs and Trade 1994 in Annex 1A to the Marrakesh Agreement Establishing the World Trade Organization.
+(2)For the purpose of applying paragraph (1) of Article 8 of the Act, the price set forth in item (ii) or (iii) of the preceding paragraph may be used only when there is no available price, in the ordinary course of trade, of the goods of the same kind as the imported goods when destined for consumption in a supplying country of the imported goods or when, due to the particular market situation of the supplying country or the low volume of the sales of the goods of the same kind as the imported goods in the supplying country, it is found inappropriate to use the price, in the ordinary course of trade, of these goods when destined for consumption in the supplying country, and the price set forth in item (iv) of the preceding paragraph may be used only when the supplying country of the imported goods is a country as provided for in 2 of paragraph (1) of Ad Article VI in Annex I (Notes and Supplementary Provisions) to the General Agreement on Tariffs and Trade 1994 in Annex 1A to the Marrakesh Agreement Establishing the World Trade Organization.

-(3)Notwithstanding the provisions of the preceding paragraph, for the purpose of applying paragraph (1) of Article 8 of the Act to a specific kind of imported goods the origin of which is the People’s Republic of China (excluding the regions of Hong Kong and Macao; hereinafter the same applies in this paragraph and Article 10-2) or Vietnam, if a producer of the imported goods fails to demonstrate clearly the fact that, in the industry of the country of origin of the imported goods where goods of the same kind as the imported goods are produced, market economy conditions prevail with respect to the production and sales of these goods (referred to as “the fact that market economy conditions prevail with respect to the production and sales of specific goods” in Article 10-2), the price set forth in item (iv) of paragraph (1) may be used.
+(3)Notwithstanding the provisions of the preceding paragraph, for the purpose of applying paragraph (1) of Article 8 of the Act to a specific kind of imported goods the origin of which is the People’s Republic of China (excluding the regions of Hong Kong and Macao; hereinafter the same applies in this paragraph and Article 10-2) or Vietnam, if a producer of the imported goods fails to demonstrate clearly the fact that, in the industry of the country of origin of the imported goods where goods of the same kind as the imported goods are produced, market economy conditions prevail with respect to the production and sales of the goods of the same kind (referred to as “the fact that market economy conditions prevail with respect to the production and sales of specific goods”in Article 10-2), the price set forth in item (iv) of paragraph (1) may be used.

 (4)The normal price provided for in paragraph (1) of Article 8 of the Act is the price obtained after making necessary adjustment to the price difference in the selling price for export of the imported goods, arising from differences in commercial levels, transaction quantities and other factors affecting price comparability.